acrolinx/nextgen-mcp/README.md

 ### Common Issues

 1. **"Calling undefined" message in Cursor**: This is normal Cursor behavior, not an error.
-When you see this message with a "Run tool" button, click the button to execute the Acrolinx analysis.
+When you see this message with a "Run tool" button, click the button to execute the Markup.ai analysis.
 This is Cursor's security feature requiring manual approval for MCP tool execution.

 2. **"Client closed" error in Cursor**: Try clearing the npx cache: `npx clear-npx-cache` and restart Cursor

-3. **API key issues**: Verify your `ACROLINX_API_KEY` is correctly set in the environment variables
+3. **API key issues**: Verify your `MARKUPAI_API_KEY` is correctly set in the environment variables

 4. **Permission errors**: On Unix systems, ensure the compiled JavaScript file is executable (`chmod +x dist/index.js`)